Lime Soil Stabilization: Find the Best Soil Stabilization Method

 What is Soil Stabilization?

-Soil stabilization is a process by which the physical properties of a soil are transformed to provide permanent strength gains by incorporating lime or cement.
-Stabilized soils outperform non-stabilized soils when materials, design, and construction are properly considered.
-When the stabilized soil layer is incorporated into the structural design of the pavement, the subsequent layers can be thinner resulting in sizable cost savings.
-In addition to adding strength, stabilized soils form a solid monolith that decreases permeability, which in turn reduces the shrink/swell potential and the harmful effects of freeze/thaw cycles.
+Soil stabilization occurs when the physical and chemical properties of a soil are transformed to provide permanent strength gains by incorporating lime or cement.
+Soil stabilization builds on soil modification, enhancing the properties of soil.
+According to a 2017 LTRC study that evaluated lime usage in literature as well as construction/application techniques across the US, (lime) stabilized soils outperform non-stabilized soils when materials, design, and construction are properly considered.
+When the stabilized soil layer is incorporated into the structural design of the pavement, the subsequent layers can be reduced, resulting in sizable cost savings while minimizing the need for virgin material, among other benefits.
+In addition to adding strength, stabilized soils form a solid monolith that decreases permeability, which in turn reduces the shrink/swell potential of the treated soil and the harmful effects of freeze/thaw cycles.

 Get back to work with less downtime.